 Government-wide financial statements display information about the reporting government as a whole, except for its fiduciary activities.
 These statements include separate columns for the governmental and business-type activities of the primary government.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely, to a significant extent, on fees and charges for support.
-The Agency has no business-type activities.
+The Agency had no business-type activities for the year ended September 30, 2020.